• Skip to main content

 The markings on the skin of these species may appear as spots.
 But, upon closer inspection, the markings actually vary.

-Still, muskie has more visible and darker markings compared to pike.
-Pike has markings that take the form of beans.
+Still, muskie have more visible and darker markings compared to pike.
+Pike have markings that take the form of beans.
 It also has one color on its skin which is green-blue with an off-white or cream hue section on its belly.

 Pores